hlavacm/events-timer/README.md

 This is a simple countdown application with two time dependent notifications.

-The application main target group is speakers at events, conferences, etc.
+The application's main target group are speakers at events, conferences, etc.

 ## Online Version